-Gut health is complex- a healthy human gastrointestinal (GI) tract is more important to the health of the entire body than previously thought.
+Gut health is complex- a healthy human gastrointestinal (GI) tract is more important to the entire body’s health than previously thought.
 The microbiome is the normal bacteria in your GI tract.

-If unhealthy bacteria cause inflammation in the lining of your gut, your child may experience GI distress and possibly poor absorption of essential nutrients.
-Children with microbiome issues, often have a leaky gut.
+If unhealthy bacteria cause inflammation in your gut lining, your child may experience GI distress and possibly poor absorption of essential nutrients.
+Children with microbiome issues often have a leaky gut.

 What is a leaky gut?

 A leaky gut literally means that- the lining of the intestines has become more permeable.
-There is evidence to support that removing gluten may completely alter (and even improve) your microbiome (source).
-Leaky gut can come from physical illness or even chronic stress (source).
+Evidence supports that removing gluten may completely alter (and even improve) your microbiome (source).
+A leaky gut can come from physical illness or chronic stress (source).

 The problem with leaky gut syndrome is that according to most medical professionals- it’s a great unknown.
-Dr. Donald Kirby, the director of the Center for Human Nutrition at the Cleveland Clinic, states that “Physicians don’t know enough about the gut, which is our biggest immune system organ.”
+Dr. Donald Kirby, the director of the Center for Human Nutrition at the Cleveland Clinic, states, “Physicians don’t know enough about the gut, which is our biggest immune system organ.”

 How are autistic children at risk for leaky gut syndrome?